 The Court Hearing

-The next step in the process of eviction is for the landlord to file a complaint with the court.
+The next step in the eviction proceedings is for the landlord to file a complaint with the court.
 Then, the summons and complaint will be served to the tenant by a sheriff.
 This is when the court hearing will be scheduled.

-In North Carolina, both the landlord and the tenant are required to be present at the eviction hearing.
-If the tenant fails to be present at the eviction hearing, then the judge may rule in favor of the landlord by default, and the tenant will have to move out of the rental home.
+Both the landlord and the tenant are required to be present at the eviction court hearing.
+If the tenant fails to be present for the court process, then the court may rule in favor of the landlord by default, and the tenant will have to move out of the rental home.

-If the judge rules in favor of the landlord at the eviction hearing, then a writ of possession will be issued and the process will move to the next step.
+If the court rules in favor of the landlord at the eviction hearing, then a writ of possession will be issued and the process will move to the next step.

 The Writ of Possession

-This refers to the final notice that a tenant may receive to vacate the rental home and remove their belongings before the sheriff returns to the property and removes them.
+This refers to the final notice that tenants may receive to vacate the rental property and remove their belongings before the sheriff returns to the dwelling and removes them.

 judges gavel on a desk with a scale and model of a house